adriancchase/omega/docs/milestone2.md

 Deletes the existing post with the given ID.

-    PUT post/{id}/update
+    PUT post/{id}

-Updates the post with the given ID.
+Updates the Post object with the given ID.
 The request body must contain the subset of Post object fields corresponding to the fields that should be updated.

+### Chat

+    GET chat/{id}

+Returns the Chat object with the given ID.

+    PUT chat/{id}

+Sends a message to the chat with the given ID.
+The request body must be a Message object.